bvandewe/pyneuro/docs/ai-agent-guide.md

 5. **Sample Code**: Always reference `samples/mario-pizzeria/` for real examples
 6. **Documentation**: Comprehensive docs in `docs/` with practical examples
 7. **Testing**: Full test coverage with patterns for all architectural layers
+8. **Observability**: OpenTelemetry integration for distributed tracing, metrics, and logging
+9. **Security**: RBAC patterns with JWT authentication at application layer
+10. **Event Sourcing**: Full support with KurrentDB (EventStoreDB) in OpenBank sample

 **When writing Neuroglia code:**